 Trip Cancellation Insurance

 In life, we should generally expect the unexpected — especially when traveling.
-We cannot predict illness or injury, but if you bought a nonrefundable airplane ticket flight with your travel credit card, it may reimburse the cost of the flight if you either cannot go on the trip or if you have to return from the trip unexpectedly.
-As with other types of travel credit card insurance, this coverage only applies to certain situations, like if you have an accident or a struck with an illness before the flight or while you’re on vacation.
+We cannot predict illness or injury, but if you bought a nonrefundable airplane ticket flight with your travel credit card, it may reimburse the cost of the flight if you cannot go on the trip or if you have to return from the trip unexpectedly.
+As with other types of travel credit card insurance, this coverage only applies to certain situations, like if you have an accident or are struck with an illness before the flight or while you’re on vacation.
 It generally will not cover things like pre-existing conditions or weather.

 Travel Accident Insurance

 Anything can happen when we travel, including a serious accident that results in death or dismemberment.
 If this happens, your travel credit card may provide compensation to you or your survivors if you booked your travel using the card.
 This type of insurance is usually fairly limited, offering payment only if you lose a limb or die while on a trip.
 If you are concerned about becoming ill or suffering an accident that results in a less grave injury, consider purchasing separate travel insurance.
 It will typically cover other types of accidents and injuries, including evacuating you if necessary to get medical treatment.

 Using your travel credit card to pay for a flight, hotel or rental car is a smart way to buy yourself a little extra protection — without paying a dime.
 While this type of insurance is in no way comprehensive, it can help mitigate the effects of something bad happening either before you leave for the trip or while you are traveling.
 Check out the terms and conditions of your travel credit card to learn more about the type of coverage you have for these situations.